- Female dogs are more often involved in household fights with other dogs than are males.

 It is important to note that the sex of the dogs not only makes a difference in the likelihood of conflict but also in the likelihood of improvement with behavioral treatment.
-As we noted at the beginning of this article, female dogs are more likely to engage in conflict with housemates, and their fights are apt to be more serious.
+As we noted at the beginning of this post, female dogs are more likely to engage in conflict with housemates, and their fights are apt to be more serious.
 This is consistent with the fact that the improvement with behavioral treatment is found to be less pronounced, although still significant, in female pairs.
 In male-male pairs, conflict was reduced in 72 percent of cases, while for male-female pairs, the reduction was 75 percent.
 In female-female pairs, the reduction success rate was only 57 percent, which, while not as large as in the other pairings, is still a reasonable improvement rate and well worth the effort.

 For more about canine aggression, click here.